The-Vesh-T/The-Vesh-T.github.io/README.md

 Heyyy, I'm Devesh! 👋

 Welcome to my corner of the internet, where I explore the realms of coding and creativity.
 I'm currently a junior at Queens high School for the Sciences at York college hoping to pursue a career in computer science or engineering(aerospace?) or even in physics.
 As a passionate developer, I embark on exciting projects and share my journey through this space.
-More changes on the way
+More changes on the way(trust)!

 ## About Me